EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 Successful AI implementation requires both robust processes and engaged people.
 Here's how to build the organizational foundation for sustainable AI-assisted development.

-### 🔍 Validate MCP Tools
-**Ensure tool security and compliance**

-- **Validate MCP tools for vulnerabilities**: Regular security assessments of all Model Context Protocol tools
-- **Compliance verification**: Ensure tools meet regulatory requirements (SOC2, ISO27001, GDPR)
-- **Ensure devs stick to governed set of tools**: Maintain approved tool registry and prevent shadow AI usage

-**Implementation Framework**:
-**MCP Tool Governance Framework**

-- **Approval Process:**
-  - All Model Context Protocol (MCP) tools must undergo a mandatory security assessment.
-  - Compliance review is required to ensure alignment with regulatory standards.
-  - Legal approval is necessary for any external tools.
-  - Performance evaluation must be completed before tool adoption.

-- **Approved Tools Registry:**
-  - Only tools listed in the approved registry may be used for AI-assisted development.
-    - *Cursor IDE* (version 1.2.3)
-    - *GitHub Copilot* (Enterprise edition)
-    - *Claude API* (approved endpoints only)

-- **Monitoring:**
-  - Usage tracking is enabled for all MCP tools to ensure proper oversight.
-  - Continuous security scanning is performed to detect vulnerabilities.
-  - Compliance auditing occurs quarterly to verify ongoing adherence to policies.

 ### 🔄 Continuous Feedback/Improve
 **Maintain development excellence through feedback**